-Next, the doctor will do a physical exam, paying special attention to the lymph nodes and other areas of the body that might be involved, including the eyes, nerves, spleen, and liver.
+Next, the doctor will examine you, paying special attention to your lymph nodes and other areas of your body that might be involved, including the eyes, nerves, spleen, and liver.
 The doctor might also look for signs of infection, which can cause many of the same symptoms.

-If the doctor suspects that WM (or another type of lymphoma) might be causing your symptoms, he or she will likely order blood tests as the next step.
+If the doctor suspects that WM (or another type of lymphoma) might be causing your symptoms, he or she will probably order blood tests as the next step.
 You might also be referred to a hematologist, a doctor who specializes in diseases of the blood.

-The diagnosis of WM may be suspected if your doctor finds you have low blood cell counts or unusual protein levels on blood tests.
-If so, your doctor may order a blood test called serum protein electrophoresis to determine what the abnormal proteins are.
+WM might be suspected if your doctor finds you have low blood cell counts or unusual protein levels on blood tests.
+If so, your doctor may order a blood test called serum protein electrophoresis to find out what the abnormal proteins are.
 It is usually only after these tests are done that a biopsy of either the bone marrow or a lymph node is considered.

 Blood cell counts

-The complete blood count (CBC) is a test that measures the levels of red cells, white cells, and platelets in the blood.
-If the lymphoma cells occupy too much of the bone marrow, these levels will be low.
+The complete blood count (CBC) is a test that measures the levels of red blood cells, white blood cells, and platelets.
+If lymphoma cells occupy too much of the bone marrow, these levels will be low.

 This test measures the levels of the different antibodies (immunoglobulins) in the blood – IgA, IgE, IgG, and IgM – to see if any are abnormally high or low.
 In WM the level of IgM is high but the IgG level is often low.

 Finding a monoclonal IgM antibody in the blood is needed to diagnose WM.
-The abnormal protein in WM is known by several different names, including monoclonal immunoglobulin M, IgM protein, IgM spike, IgM paraprotein, M protein, and M-spike.
-Other types of monoclonal immunoglobulins, like IgA or IgG, are seen in different disorders (like multiple myeloma and some lymphomas).
+This abnormal protein in WM is known by many different names, including monoclonal immunoglobulin M, IgM protein, IgM spike, IgM paraprotein, M protein, and M-spike.
+High levels of other types of monoclonal immunoglobulins, like IgA or IgG, are seen in different disorders (like multiple myeloma and some other lymphomas).

 Sometimes pieces of the IgM protein are excreted by the kidneys into the urine.
 These proteins can be detected with a test called urine protein electrophoresis (or UPEP).

 Viscosity is a measure of how thick the blood is.
-If the IgM level is too high, it will cause the blood to become thick (viscous) so that it can’t flow freely (think about pouring honey compared to pouring water).
+If the IgM level is too high, the blood will become thick (viscous) and can’t flow freely (think about pouring honey compared to pouring water).

 Cold agglutinins are antibodies that attack and kill red blood cells, especially at cooler temperatures.
 These dead cells can then build up and block blood vessels.
 A blood test can be used to detect these antibodies.

 This test measures another protein made by the cancer cells in WM.
-This protein itself doesn’t cause any problems, but it is a useful indicator of a patient’s prognosis (outlook).
-High levels are linked with a worse outlook.
+This protein itself doesn’t cause any problems, but it’s a useful indicator of a patient’s prognosis (outlook).
+High levels of β2M are linked with a worse outlook.

 The symptoms of WM and NHL are not distinctive enough for a doctor to know for certain if person has one of them, based on symptoms alone.
 Most symptoms can also be caused by non-cancerous problems like infections or by other kinds of cancers.
 Blood tests can help point to the correct diagnosis, but a biopsy (removing samples of affected tissue to look at under a microscope) is the only way to be sure.
-There are several types of biopsies.
+Several types of biopsies might be used.